 From the earliest signs of the outbreak, we have taken proactive, aggressive action to protect the health and safety of our employees, customers, partners and suppliers.
 We enacted rigorous safety measures in all applicable locations, including implementing social distancing protocols, requiring working from home for those employees that do not need to be physically present on the warehouse floor, suspending travel, extensively and frequently disinfecting our workspaces and providing masks to those employees who must be physically present.
+We also installed enhanced HVAC systems across our Warsaw facility to reduce the spreading of germs.
 We will continue to utilize some or all of these measures until we determine that the COVID-19 pandemic is adequately contained for purposes of our business.
 We may also take further actions as government authorities require or recommend or as we determine to be in the best interests of our employees, customers, partners and suppliers.